-SPECIAL TOPICS IN MANAGEMENT SEMINAR MAN411 (1 cr.)
+MAN411 SPECIAL TOPICS IN MANAGEMENT SEMINAR

 This course will serve as a one-credit seminar course that will explore current issues and challenges faced by future professionals in the business field.
 The seminar will enhance the student's academic experience by exposing them to trends and best practices not necessarily covered through their traditional academic coursework.